rbatorsky/intro-to-ngs-bioinformatics/lessons/01_Setup.md

 <img src="../img/NA12878.png" width="400">

-For this class, I've created a small dataset that will allow our commands to finish quickly.
+For this class, I've created a small dataset of reads that align to a single gene that will allow our commands to finish quickly.

 Sample: NA12878